 Creating a resume for your job search should be easy.
-Download a template, write up your work and education history, then fire it off to eager potential employers.
+Download a template, write down your work and education history, then send it off to eager potential employers.
 But once you start, the questions start piling up.
 Are objective statements still a thing?
 Do I put the company name or my job title first?
-Which skills and duties do they care about?
+Which skills and duties are most important?
 How small can I make my fonts and margins to fit everything on a single page?
 And what’s this I’m hearing about applicant tracking systems?

 - Highlighting Your Skills (29-32)

 - Honing Your Experience (33-41)

 - Additions and Subtractions (42-45)

 Some of our favorite bits of resume advice are 15, 20, 25, and 30.
 Scroll down to check them out.